 What Should I Look for in a Physician Contract?

 There are several vital elements to look for in a physician’s agreement.
 A physician agreement covers many areas, many of which reflect compensation.
-But there are other concepts that a agreement does need to cover.
-The medical agreement needs to specify what the employer wishes, but it also needs to reflect your rights and interests.
+But there are other concepts that an agreement does need to cover.
+The medical agreement must specify the employer’s wishes and reflect your rights and interests.

 Vital Elements in a Medical Contract for Physicians

 - Guarantee of Income – an income guarantee ensures a physician will earn a certain amount each month after expenses.
-The period that this is done usually extends for one or two years.
+The period that this is done extends for one or two years.
 If a physician makes less than the guaranteed income from the hospital, the hospital will make up the difference.
 If the physician makes more, he keeps it at the end of the guarantee period.
-If he makes less at the end of the period, he would owe the hospital the difference.
+He would owe the hospital the difference if he earned less at the end of the period.
 However, many of the income guarantees come with a forgiveness clause.
 Details should be reviewed in any agreement.

 - Benefits – benefits should be written out clearly in any employment agreement.
 They usually include malpractice and health insurance.
 There can be other benefits offered when the salary is less than competitive.

 - Hours Worked – the employer’s requirement may differ from the physician’s idea of how many hours he wants to work or is expected to work.
-This has to be reviewed in physician employment contracts, and negotiated as needed.
+It has to be reviewed in physician employment contracts and negotiated as needed.

 - Vacation Time – this should be specified in any physician’s agreement and is often a negotiated point.

-- Forgiveness of Educational Loans – at times, the agreement may specify that the employer will pay the medical education loans of the physician.
-This is a crucial point to look at in the employment agreement.
+- Forgiveness of Educational Loans – at times, the contract may specify that the employer will pay the medical education loans of the physician.
+It is a crucial point to look at in the employment agreement.

-- Partnership – especially for high in-demand specialties, an agreement should contain a point about the path to partnership.
-This needs to be reviewed to ensure it is spelled out.
+- Partnership – especially for high in-demand specialties, an agreement should contain a point about the path to collaboration.
+It needs to be reviewed to ensure it is spelled out.

-- Termination – the employment agreement should contain a clause about termination – the two types of provision being covered (with cause, without cause).
+- Termination – the employment agreement should include a clause about termination – the two types of provision being covered (with cause, without cause).

 After signing physician employment contracts, a situation may require you to get out of your contract.
-So, you may ask how I get out of a physician contract?
-It could be because of difficulties within the job itself, with the employer or having unavoidable personal problems.
+So, how do I get out of a physician contract?
+It could be because of difficulties within the job, with the employer, or having unavoidable personal problems.
 No matter the reason, it is essential for a physician to understand the legalities of terminating employment and how that fits in with his or her signed contract.

 A Right to Terminate the Agreement by the Employer and Employee

-When a physician is going to leave a position before the notice period ends, the employer may just be understanding and work out an agreeable plan, mainly when it is a family emergency or the like.
-However, if the physician wants to leave early because of a better job offer, this can create problems in the physician exiting.
-This could be considered a breach of contract.
+When a physician is going to leave a position before the notice period ends, the employer may be understanding and work out an agreeable plan, mainly when it is a family emergency or the like.
+However, if the physician wants to leave early because of a better job offer, this can create problems for the physician exiting.
+It could be considered a breach of contract.